wswartzendruber/la4k/README.md

 # For Applications

-If an application has a dependency that uses LA4K, then a backing implementation needs to be imported into the application.
+If an application has a dependency that uses `la4k-api`, then a bridge needs to be imported into the application.

 ## Kotlin/JVM

-Implementations for the JVM use the Java Services API to register themselves for `la4k-api` to find.
-As such, these implementations only need to be in the classpath during runtime and no other configuration needs to be performed.
+Bridges for the JVM use the Java Services API to register themselves for `la4k-api` to find.
+As such, these bridges only need to be in the classpath during runtime and no other configuration needs to be performed for them to be activated.

 ### Apache Log4j

-The `la4k-log4j2` component connects `la4k-api` to the excellent Apache Log4j engine.
+The `la4k-log4j2` bridge connects `la4k-api` to the excellent Apache Log4j engine.
 Only version 2 is supported as version 1 has been discontinued.

 As LA4K's levels were modeled after those from Log4j, no level conversion takes place.

-LA4K tags become standalone Log4j markers, which are cached for each `org.la4k.Logger` instance by this implementation.
+LA4K tags become standalone Log4j markers, which are cached for each `org.la4k.Logger` instance by this bridge.

 ### Java Logging

-The `la4k-jul` component connects `la4k-api` to `java.util.logging`.
+The `la4k-jul` bridge connects `la4k-api` to `java.util.logging`.

 The following level mappings are used: